 As the clock turns and we move [eastward] into the year, it could be easy to settle away from our dreams and visions, or even the promises of God.
 It’s easy to fall back into a mundane life and just kinda get by.
-At least, I know that for myself.
-As I pondered on these people’s initiation to get together and bake bricks, I thought, brick is a manmade material.
+As I pondered on these people’s goal to build a tower, I thought, huh, brick is a manmade material.

-The people used brick for (or instead of) stone.
-Brick, unlike stone, is easy to construct, bakes quickly, and requires less skill.
-A lot of times when I settle or want to get fast results, I do things in my own strength.
-I look for easy, quick ways that require less skill, not wanting to go through the process.
+Brick is easy to construct, bakes quickly, and requires less skill.
+A lot of times when I want to get fast results, I do things that require less skill.
+I look for easy, quick ways, and don’t want to go through the process.
 I just need the end-result!
-But then, I end up feeling dissatisfied and eventually get lazy and unmotivated.
+But then, I end up feeling somewhat disappointed and a little lazy and unmotivated.
 Similarly, these guys chose the easy, fast route to get to their goal.

-On the other hand, stone is a natural material that needs to be sought out and worked on.
-It’s a slow and laborious process to carve out what’s required.
+Stone, on the other hand, is a natural material that needs to be found and worked on.
+It’s a slow and laborious process to carve, shape, and mold it.
 It requires time and patience.
-Just like in our lives, whether we make a resolution at the beginning of the year, set a goal in June, or have a lifelong dream that we wish would already become a reality, it all requires a process.
+Just like in our lives, whether we make New Year’s Resolutions or have lifelong dreams that we wish would already become a reality, it all requires a process.
 Even relationships are a process!
-When we choose “brick” we will take twice as long to get to where we want to be.

 The plans of the diligent lead surely to advantage, but everyone who is hasty comes surely to poverty.Proverbs 21:5